Shirou-kun/GitHub-Repository/README.md

-# Hello fellow Huamans.
+.# Hello fellow Huamans.

-This is a first try... so please, please be quiet
+This is a first try... so please, please be quiet.
 I am testing out the features of GitHub and other Gits.

 Thanks